Patnem Beach Goa: Restaurants, Yoga, Things To Do & Where to Stay

 Small vegan menu but none of the Indian food is vegan.
 The drinks are nice.

-If you’re coming to Patnem to do yoga, it might just be easier to book a fully boarded retreat package.
+If you’re coming to Patnem for yoga, it might just be easier to book a fully boarded retreat package.
 Most of them include accommodation and one to two meals per day.